 This is one of the most talked about yet common issues among retailers for sales loss reasons.
 Factors need to continuously optimized to get a better estimate trend.
 An accurate forecasting method not only ensures lower inventory idle time in the warehouse but also the less operational cost is required.

 - Efficient Production Cycle:

-Forecasting involves closely monitoring present inventory to understand future.
-Responding and adopting to the changes or pattern of consumption by the consumers gives better idea how the future is going to be.
+Forecasting involves closely monitoring present inventory to understand the future.
+Responding to and adapting to the changes or pattern of consumption by the consumers gives a better idea of how the future is going to be.

 - Lowering Safety Stock:

 When your inventory forecasting process is accurate, it increases your reorder capacity and thereby reducing the safety stock level to free up capital.
 If a business is using proper forecasting to plan then you don’t need to carry high safety stocks to manage your inventory.

 - Reduced Idle Stock:

 Obsolete inventory is a big burden on the margin of any business.
 To reduce the burden, it’s very essential to identify, repurpose or removal of obsolete inventory.
 It decreases the volume of inventory on hand and subsequently both direct and indirect costs of keeping the obsolete inventory will be reduced.
 Having a reliable forecasting inventory method will reduce ordering any excess stock and increases net profitability.